Georgia (formerly Georgia) travel advisories

 https://www.ezairyu.mofa.go.jp/RRnet/agree.html

-*If you have already submitted a residence notification and there are any changes to the details of your notification, please update it online.
+*If you have already submitted a "Residence Notification" and there are any changes to the information in the notification, please update it online.

-*If you encounter an accident or emergency, immediately report it to the police, fire department, or ambulance [112].
+*If you encounter an accident or emergency, please immediately report it to the police, fire department, or ambulance [112]*

 [Email sender]